 Known reasons causing the error:

-- Microsoft suggests that the problem arises from wrongly read user profile, for example, in the case where antivirus software is scanning the system during the log-in procedure.
+- Wrongly read user profile.
+This may happen in situations where the antivirus software is scanning the system during the log-in procedure.

-- The error can occur if user profile was deleted manually.
+- User profile was moved or deleted manually.
 Such removal method does not eliminate Security Identifier (SID) from Windows Registry, which causes login errors later.
+The error may also appear in cases where the user profile was relocated.

 Before attempting to try methods listed in this guide, a computer must be restarted first.
 In many cases, it solves the problem, and the user can successfully log into his account.